davidmoten/java-builder-pattern-tricks/README.md

 }
 ```

+Note that you may prefer to continue using the `builder()` method particularly if the class already has a number of public static methods and distinguishing your builder entry method is difficult.

 ### Trick 3: Enforce mandatory fields at compile time with builder chaining
 Now let's improve the builder some more.
 We have to consider the `Book` object itself.
 It has two mandatory fields `author` and `title` and one optional field `category`.